Mastercard/insomnia-plugin-mastercard/README.md

 ### Encryption <a name="encryption"></a>
 This plugin can take care of encrypting requests and/or decrypting response payloads.
-To enable encryption support, you will need to configure in the environment the `encryptionConfig` property.
+To enable encryption support, you need to configure in the environment the `encryptionConfig` property.
 See an example below:

 ```jsonc
 {
   "mastercard": {